aquafadas-com/gulp-smartling/README.md

 gulp.task('i18n:download', smartling.download('path/to/i18n/{{locale}}.json', {
   apiKey: 'MyApiKey',  // The Smartling API key.
   fileUri: '/Gulp-Smartling/messages.json', // The file URL.
+  includeOriginalStrings: false, // Whether to return the original string when no translation is available.
-  locales: ['es', 'fr', 'ja', 'zh'], // The locales to be downloaded.
+  locales: ['es-ES', 'fr-FR', 'ja-JP', 'zh-CN'], // The locales to be downloaded.
   projectId: 'FooBar', // The project identifier.
-  retrievalType: smartling.RetrievalType.PUBLISHED // The retrieval type: defaults to "published".
+  retrievalType: smartling.RetrievalType.PUBLISHED // The retrieval type.
 }));
 ```

-The English language will be ignored by this task: this is the default locale used by the the message sources.

 #### Upload the message source to the Smartling service
 This task takes a path as input, specifying the message source to be uploaded.